akshuvo/ajax-load-more-anything/README.txt

 = I can't find the selector for my website.
 Can you help? =

-Please contact to this email addonmasterwp@gmail.com (conditions apply)
+Please Submit A Support Ticket from [Here](https://addonmaster.com/submit-a-ticket/)(conditions apply)

 = Do you have documentation for this plugin? =